eljojo/faircamp-fork/ARCHITECTURE.md

 The presence of release and track extras can cause downloads (archive or seperate) to be generated even if there are no download formats (release_downloads/track_downloads) configured (!).

+## Reference reading on single vs. multiple enclosures

+As faircamp renders RSS feeds for data where one *item* (in the RSS sense) is associated with multiple tracks (which would logically map to multiple *enclosures* in the RSS sense) the question of the permissibility of multiple enclosures per item became relevant.
+These are three posts that provided good insight on the question, for future reference:

+Dave Winer – One enclosure per item or multiple?: http://scripting.com/2017/05/21/oneEnclosurePerItemOrMultiple.html The RSS Blog – Multi-Enclosures, Part I: https://rssweblog.com/?guid=20070520140855 The RSS Blog – Multi-Enclosures, Part II: https://rssweblog.com/?guid=20070522234541